nablang/nablang/doc/nabla/pi-calculus-concurrency.md

     pool.stop_all

-# utils to avoid resource locking
+# Utils to avoid resource locking

 Grouped channels - with biased priority